Big snow with Nor'easter #4 should just miss western Mass.

-Winter Storm Watches have been dropped in western Mass and only a WINTER WEATHER ADVISORY has been issued for Hampden county and southern Berkshire county for Wednesday afternoon to Thursday morning.
+A WINTER WEATHER ADVISORY remains in effect for Hampden county and southern Berkshire county for Wednesday afternoon to Thursday morning.

-Timing: Most of Wednesday morning will be dry.
-Light snow will develop in the lower valley by the early afternoon, then slowly make it's way north by the evening.
+Timing: Most of this morning will be dry.
+Light snow will develop in the lower valley by the late morning or early afternoon, then slowly make it's way north by the evening.
 Franklin and Berkshire counties may stay dry most of the day with even a bit of dim sunshine.
 Roads will remain wet during the afternoon.
-The snow will become moderate to perhaps heavy at times in the lower valley with most of the accumulating snow taking place from 5pm to midnight tomorrow.
+The snow will become moderate to perhaps heavy at times in the lower valley with most of the accumulating snow taking place from 6pm to 3am tomorrow.
 Snow will wind down to snow showers after that.

 Accumulations: Snow accumulations of 2-5" will fall through most of Hampden, eastern Hampshire and southern Berkshire counties.
 2" amounts are more likely closer to the CT river and 5" amounts are more likely farther east and west in the hills.
 Amounts continue to go up across Worcester County and Connecticut.
 Snow totals will only reach 1-2" for central and western Hampshire, Franklin and northern Berkshire County.
 North Adams may not see even that!

-Commutes: Wednesday morning's commute will likely remain dry.
-Wednesday evening's commute will feature falling snow but roads will likely be mostly wet with some slush.
+Commutes: This morning's commute will likely remain dry.
+This evening's commute will feature falling snow but roads will likely be mostly wet with some slush.
 Roads will become slushy and snowy after dark.
-The snow will be over for the morning commute, aside from a few flurries, however sideroads and sidewalks may be snow covered and slippery.
-Road conditions will improve quickly during Thursday morning's commute.
+The snow will be over for the morning commute, aside from a few flurries, however side roads and sidewalks may be snow covered and slippery.
+Road conditions will improve quickly during tomorrow morning's commute.

-Misc: Temperatures tomorrow should hover in the lower to middle 30s, allowing for a sticky snow across western Mass.
-Only isolated power outages a concern-and actually only a low concern.
+Misc: Temperatures today should hover in the lower to middle 30s, allowing for a sticky snow across western Mass.
+Only isolated power outages are a concern (and a low one).
 Like the other 3 nor'easters over the last 3 weeks, the highest wind will be along the coast, closer to the low.
-For western Mass, winds of 15-25 mph are looking likely along with gusts to 25-35mph. tomorrow evening wind will peak with some gusts to 40mph possible.
+For western Mass, winds of 15-25 mph are looking likely along with gusts to 30-40mph.
+The wind will peak around and after dinner.

 Copyright 2018 Western Mass News (Meredith Corporation).
 All rights reserved.